These are some of my favourite books on Jewellery and Gemstones. I thought that I’d share them with you.

 And the second Matlins guide.
 Easy read with 16 colour pages showing gemstones in their colour “families” as well as stunning contemporary carved gemstones, and jewellery.
 A good all round engaging source book from Alexandrite to Zoisite.
 Pages 180

-A really nice and informative book with colour pics throughout with chapters on colour cut clarity, treatments etc, and how to judge them.
+A really nice "pick up and read" informative book with colour pics throughout with chapters on colour cut clarity, treatments etc, and how to judge them.
 The coloured pics are stunning, showing not just the stones, but mounted in some amazing pieces of jewellery.
-There is a great piece about Jade with a colour value chart, and on opals, two very under-rated gemstones in the UK.
+There is a great article on Jade with a colour value chart, and on opals, two very under-rated gemstones in the UK, and much misunderstood.
 A nice companion guide to go with Matlins “Colored Stones” – above.
 Pages 150

 Rounding up my collection of favourites is another weighty tome.
 And it is simply a stunner.
 From astounding photography, ruby and sapphire throughout the ages to present, this is THE BOOK for all who love these stones, be it a humble jewellery buyer, or a top professional.
-The finest quality does not come cheap.
+The finest quality, like rubies and sapphires, does not come cheap.
+This is the collectors book, make no mistake.
 Pages 730